jhill1/SEPwC.github.io/_sources/Software_development.rst

 These techniques are based around two things.
 First, verbalising your code to explain the logic helps you to figure out where the problem is (or might be).
 Second, a fresh pair of eyes can often help spot the problem; when we read we tend to skip words when we already vaguely know the content.
-All of the above based on these to concepts.
+All of the above are based on these concepts of verbalising or reading.

 .. admonition:: Practical exercise